-Moallim is in Uganda on a two-day working visit during which she will attend the official commissioning of Atiak Sugar Factory in Amuru district that will be presided over by President Museveni on Thursday.
+Abdi Moallim is in Uganda on a two-day working visit during which she will attend the official commissioning of Atiak Sugar Factory in Amuru district.
+The commissioning will be presided over by Museveni today (Thursday) in Amuru district.

-The President said the project will explore business opportunities between Uganda and Somalia, noting that trucks transporting goods from the coast to Sudan, would now return to the coast with sugar and sugar products.
+The President said the project will explore business opportunities between Uganda and Somalia, noting that goods trucks from the coast that transport goods to Sudan, would now return to the coast with sugar and sugar products.

-He called on the people of Somalia to unite and look at the common good of the people instead of focusing on tribes and clans.
+He called on the people of Somalia to unite and look at a common good of the people instead of focusing on tribes and clans.

 "When the NRM came into power in 1986, the country was divided by religion and tribe.
 Somalia is united in religion but disunited by clans.
 Let's look at the common good of our people.
 This factory will boost trade and developments between our nations" he said.

-The meeting was attended by among others Deputy Prime Minister of Somalia Mahdi Mohammed Gulaid, Somali Ambassador to Uganda Ali Mohamud, and advisor Nasra Wehliye Malin.
+The meeting was attended by among others Deputy Prime Minister of Somalia Rt Hon.
+Mahdi Mohammed Gulaid, Somali Ambassador to Uganda, H.E Ali Mohamud and Advisor Nasra Wehliye Malin.

-Other officials included Moghe and officials from Somalia and Uganda government and NRM officials.
+Other officials included the Atiak Sugar Factory CEO, Amina Hersi Moghe and officials from Somalia and Uganda government and NRM Officials.